 Leonard of Quirm

 A somewhat old but talented painter, as well as a brilliant inventor (the Discworld's version of Leonardo da Vinci).
 Leonard invented the Discworld's first firearm in Men At Arms, but had no idea how dangerous it would prove to be.
-Because good-hearted Leonard keeps coming up with dangerous ideas, the Patrician keeps him in a solitary apartment and makes sure he has enough pencils, paper, and toys to keep him quietly occupied.
+Because good-hearted Leonard keeps coming up with dangerous ideas, the Patrician keeps him in a solitary apartment and makes sure he has enough pencils, paper, and parts to keep him quietly occupied.

 Attention Deficit...
 Ooh, Shiny!: His ideas are brilliant, but he has a lot of them.
 So many they tend to crowd a bit.
 He could probably have escaped his "prison" a hundred times over if he ever set his mind to it, but he's never focused for very long (and he likes it in there, anyway).